 Delicious tortillas are back on the menu with my new keto tortillas: 3-ingredient recipe.
 Get ready to be excited for Taco Tuesday again!

-The taste and texture so similar to regular carb-loaded tortillas you won't even realize you are eating a low-carb option with only 2.1g net carbs per tortilla!
+The taste and texture are so similar to regular carb-loaded tortillas you won't even realize you are eating a low-carb option.

 This is another keto bread recipe inspired by Fat Head dough.